Maxchaosin/biocall/README.md

 2. Wait for a sufficient number of block confirmations to mitigate the risk of a chain reorganization (reorg).
 3. Construct, sign, and broadcast a transaction on the destination chain to a corresponding `Bridge` contract, typically calling a function like `mintTokens` to issue the wrapped assets to the user's recipient address.

-This script simulates this entire workflow in a modular and extensible way.
+This project simulates this entire workflow in a modular and extensible way.

 ## Code Architecture